| | | | |

 Caramelized sugar syrup in a pan.

-After caramel reaches amber color turn off the heat and remove the pan from the heat.
-Stop the cooking immediately by pouring in about ½ of the cream.
-Stirring well.
-Mixture will foam up significantly that’s why it’s important to use a tall pan.
-Then stir in remaining cream.
-And after stir in butter.
-Mixture will be thin.
-As caramel sauce cools it thickens.
+After caramel reaches an amber color, turn off the heat and remove the pan from the heat.
+Stop the cooking immediately by pouring in about ½ of the cream and stirring well.
+The mixture will sizzle and foam up significantly.
+This is normal.
+That’s why it’s important to use a tall pan.
+Then stir in the remaining cream.
+And after, stir in butter.
+The mixture will be thin.
+Don’t worry; as caramel sauce cools, it thickens.

 Pouring heavy cream into caramelized sugar.